open-pioneer/trails-openlayers-base-packages/src/packages/authentication/README.md

     When authenticated, a user's authentication state contains session information, such as the user's `id`, an optional display name and arbitrary additional `attributes` that can be defined by the plugin.

-    If the state changes internally (e.g. successful login, explicit logout, logout due to timeout, etc.), the `changed` event must be emitted to notify the `AuthService`.
+    If the state changes internally (for example successful login, explicit logout, logout due to timeout, etc.), the `changed` event must be emitted to notify the `AuthService`.

 -   Return the login behavior value (a React component or a function to call) by implementing `getLoginBehavior()`.
     This could be a login dialog, a "forbidden" message (_"fallback"_) or a function implementing a redirect ("effect").

--   Implement the `logout()` method: this method will be called when the user attempts to end their session.
+-   Implement the `logout()` method: this method is called when the user attempts to end their session.

 A simple example is available in this project's `auth-sample`.